AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

 ***MQTT exploration with wildcards***
-<p> When a client subscribes to a topic, it can subscribe to the exact topic of a published message, or it can use wildcards to subscribe to multiple topics at once.
+<p> When a client subscribes to a topic, it can subscribe to the exact topic of a published message, or it can use wildcards to subscribe to multiple topics at once.<br>
-+: A single-level wildcard replaces one topic level. test/a/+/b -> test/a/ab/b, test/a/ac/b
++: A single-level wildcard replaces one topic level. test/a/+/b -> test/a/ab/b, test/a/ac/b <br>
 #: The multi-level wildcard covers many topic levels.
 The multi-level wildcard must be placed as the last character in the topic and preceded by a forward slash. test/# -> test/a, test/b <p>

 ***HVAC simulation/integartor***